 Brooke: Yes, please do.

-Dr. Lisa: Brooke, you have been, you've had a strong connection to art for many, many years.
+Dr. Lisa: Brooke you've had a strong connection to art for many years.
 You actually have a background in textile art.
 You've done art therapy with children.
 Art has really woven itself throughout your professional and personal life.
 When did this all start?

 Brooke: Well I have to say it's just been a part of who I am.
 I have always been drawn to people who make art and I'm very attracted to the poetics in that it inspires and provokes.
 So art has always been really important to me.
 And although I am not really an artist, it is something that I hold very dear.
 And I'm inspired by it.